$(p-1)$-Bracket for D$p$-branes in Large R-R Field Background: Discussion and Conclusion

-One already found the solution SW map for the Abelian $\hat{b}$ case \cite{Ma:2020msx}.
-The generalization (to the case of non-Abelian $\hat{b}$) should not be difficult.
-The SW map should help examine the consistency for the low-energy description from the commutative side \cite{Ma:2020msx}.
-The non-commutative NS-NS D-brane is non-trivial because the quadratic term contains all-order effects through the Moyal product \cite{Seiberg:1999vs}.
-So far, there is no evidence to show that a similar thing should also appear in the R-R D-branes.
-Hence it should be interesting to use the SW map to examine. \\
+The Ref. \cite{Ma:2020msx} discussed the solution to the SW map for the Abelian $\hat{b}$ case.
+The generalization of the SW map to the case of non-Abelian $\hat{b}$) should not be difficult.
+This implies that the techniques used in the Abelian case can be extended straightforwardly to the non-Abelian case.
+The SW map is a tool used in non-commutative field theory to relate the non-commutative and commutative descriptions of a theory.
+In this case, it helps examine the consistency of the low-energy description from the commutative side \cite{Ma:2020msx}.
+The non-commutative NS-NS D-brane is known to be non-trivial because the quadratic term of field strength contains all-order effects through the Moyal product \cite{Seiberg:1999vs}.
+On the other hand, there is no evidence of similarity to the R-R D-branes.
+Therefore, it would be interesting to apply the SW map to examine the non-commutative R-R D-branes and explore their consistency with the commutative description.
+The SW map provides a useful tool to study these aspects and understand the effects of non-commutativity in the low-energy limit of the theory. \\

 The most non-trivial direction is the low-energy construction of M2-M5 branes.
-Because $\hat{b}$ has the same gauge transformation as in Ref. \cite{Chu:2012um}, the multiple M5-branes should be relevant to our construction.
-Our construction can have the higher-order terms in $g$.
-Hence our study possibly leads to the higher-order deformation of the M5-branes.
-In Ref. \cite{Chu:2012um}, they introduced the constraint to implementing self-duality.
-After performing the double dimensional reduction on a circle, the M5-branes become the Yang-Mills theory and the quantum action \cite{Chu:2012um}.
-The appearance of quantum action is due to the constraint \cite{Chu:2012um}.
-The reason for introducing the constraint to the M5-branes is the technical details (implementing the self-duality).
-We still do not know the physical origin.
-The complete description of R-R D4-branes also has the quantum contribution from the measure \cite{Ho:2011yr}.
-Therefore, it is interesting to find the consistent quantum action between the multiple M5-branes and R-R D4-branes.
-It should help explore the Lagrangian description of low-energy M5-branes.
+The gauge transformation of $\hat{b}$ is the same as in the study of multiple M5-branes \cite{Chu:2012um}.
+Our construction could be relevant to understanding the higher-order deformation of M5-branes.
+In Ref. \cite{Chu:2012um}, a constraint was introduced to implement self-duality, which resulted in the M5-branes being described as a combination of Yang-Mills theory and a quantum action after performing double dimensional reduction on a circle.
+The appearance of a quantum action in the description of M5-branes is a consequence of the introduced constraint \cite{Chu:2012um}, although the physical origin of this constraint is still unknown.
+Similarly, in the case of R-R D4-brane, a complete description requires considering the quantum contribution from the measure, as discussed in Ref. \cite{Ho:2011yr}.
+Exploring the relationship between the multiple M5-branes and R-R D4-branes, and understanding their quantum behavior, could provide valuable insights into the Lagrangian description of low-energy M5-branes.